blackfeather-wang/ISDA-for-Deep-Networks/README.md

 # Implicit Semantic Data Augmentation for Deep Networks **(Accepted by NeurIPS 2019)**

-Code for the NeurIPS 2019 paper 'Implicit Semantic Data Augmentation for Deep Networks' ()
+Code for the paper 'Implicit Semantic Data Augmentation for Deep Networks' ()

 In this paper, we propose a novel implicit semantic data augmentation (ISDA) approach to complement traditional augmentation techniques like ﬂipping, translation or rotation.
-- ISDA performs semantic data augmentation through translating deep features along semantic directions in the deep feature space.
-- Our method is highly efficient as an upper bound of the expected cross-entropy (CE) loss on the augmented training set is derived and minimized.
-- ISDA consistently improves the generalization performance of popular deep networks, especially with powerful traditional augmentation techniques (like Cutout and AutuAugment).
+ISDA consistently improves the generalization performance of popular deep networks, especially with powerful traditional augmentation techniques (like Cutout and AutuAugment).

 <p align="center">
     <img src="ISDA-overview.png" height="334" width= "800">